 In all these experiments, we run our model 100 times for different values of the initial seed generating the pseudo-random numbers over a time span of T = 1000 periods.
 Moreover, all the agents' initialization parameters, except for the variations studied here, coincide with those presented in Sec. \ref{Sec:simulation}.

-Let us begin the analysis by focusing on the implications that the three parameters variations have on the model's results.
-Each variation of a parameter represents a different configuration of the banking system which is used to test the different strategies over M simulation.
+Let us begin the analysis by focusing on the three-parameter variations' implications on the model's results.
+Each parameter variation represents a different configuration of the banking system, which is used to test the different strategies over 100 simulations.
 The cumulative reward of these simulations is then averaged to obtain the mean values and the respective confidence interval for the reinforcement learning strategy and the random strategy.
-Fig. \ref{Fig:reward_sensitivity} shows the average cumulative reward over the M simulation as a function of a single parameter variation.
-We notice that the performance of the reinforcement learning algorithm solved with the PPO procedure is still superior with respect to the random strategy for all the three sensitivity cases presented.
+Fig. \ref{Fig:reward_sensitivity} shows the average cumulative reward over the 100 simulations as a function of a single parameter variation.
+We notice that the performance of the reinforcement learning algorithm solved with the PPO procedure is still superior with respect to the random strategy for all three sensitivity cases presented.
 Therefore, we can conclude that the effect analysis in the main paper still holds if one modifies some characteristics of the underlying financial system.

 \FloatBarrier